Implementing your own design

 When rescaling with a fixed width and height it is useful to center crop the image.

-Example of rescaling a product image with fixed height
+Example of cropping a product image to 200px X 200px

 {{ product.featuredImage | product_img_url:200,200,'cropped' }}